GopalSharma/moodle-qformat_csv/README.md

 Each line will contain the details about the one question.

-The simple CSV file used for import should have the following structure :< br/>
+The simple CSV file used for import should have the following structure : <br>
--A simple CSV file with all questions in comma separated value form with a .csv extension< br/>
+-A simple CSV file with all questions in comma separated value form with a .csv extension. <br>
--The first line contains the headers separated with commas for example< br/>
+-The first line contains the headers separated with commas for example <br>
-  questionname,questiontext,A,B,C,D,Answer 1,Answer 2< br/>
+  questionname,questiontext,A,B,C,D,Answer 1,Answer 2 <br>
--Next lines contain the details of the question,< br/>
+-Next lines contain the details of the question, <br>
-  each of the line contain one question name, question text, four option, and either one or two answers again all separated by commas.< br/>
+  each of the line contain one question name, question text, four option, and either one or two answers again all separated by commas.<br>
--Each line contains all the details regarding the one question ie. question name, question text, options, and answer.< br/>
+-Each line contains all the details regarding the one question ie. question name, question text, options, and answer.<br>
--You can also download the sample CSV(sample.csv) file for your reference.< br/>
+-You can also download the sample CSV(sample.csv) file for your reference.<br>

 --------------

 ## 2. Extended CSV :

-This CSV file will have extra fields like answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark.< br/>
+This CSV file will have extra fields like answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark.<br>
-	All the other (except Header) rows/lines contain details about the one question ie. question name, question text, four option, answer1, answer2, answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark. file with many other options.< br/>
+	All the other (except Header) rows/lines contain details about the one question ie. question name, question text, four option, answer1, answer2, answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark. file with many other options.<br>

 Each line will contain the details about the one question.

-The CSV file used for import should have the following structure :< br/>
+The CSV file used for import should have the following structure :<br>
--A CSV file with all questions in comma separated value form with a .csv extension.< br/>
+-A CSV file with all questions in comma separated value form with a .csv extension.<br>
--The first line contains the headers separated with commas for example< br/>
+-The first line contains the headers separated with commas for example<br>
-  questionname,questiontext,A,B,C,D,Answer 1,Answer 2,answernumbering,correctfeedback,partiallycorrectfeedback,incorrectfeedback,defaultmark< br/>
+  questionname,questiontext,A,B,C,D,Answer 1,Answer 2,answernumbering,correctfeedback,partiallycorrectfeedback,incorrectfeedback,defaultmark<br>
--Next lines contain the details of the question, each of line contain one question name, question text, four option, answer1, answer2, answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark, again all separated by commas.< br/>
+-Next lines contain the details of the question, each of line contain one question name, question text, four option, answer1, answer2, answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark, again all separated by commas.<br>
--Each line contains all the details regarding the one question ie. question name, question text, four option, answer1, answer2, answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark.< br/>
+-Each line contains all the details regarding the one question ie. question name, question text, four option, answer1, answer2, answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark.<br>
--You can also download the Extended Sample CSV(extended_sample.csv) file for your reference.< br/>
+-You can also download the Extended Sample CSV(extended_sample.csv) file for your reference.<br>

 --------------

 ## IMPORTANT NOTES: